 Moreover, spare parts were produced as well in Indonesia.
 From 1972 until 2001 Vespas were produced in Indonesia and even exported to countries such as Thailand and Vietnam.
 This means that these latter countries never produced any Vespas.
 Yet today the classic Vespa market in Thailand and Vietnam is booming.

-If you come across a beautiful restored Vespa online you wish to buy, double-check if it is not imported from Vietnam as they are not that safe to drive.
+If you come across a beautiful restored Vespa online that you wish to buy, double-check if it is not imported from Vietnam as they are not that safe to drive.
 Use the list in the following article to determine what you are dealing with.

 The Vespa community in Indonesia is the second biggest after Italy.
 Many clubs have been formed and many owners take pride in their Vespa.
 Some try to keep them as original as possible while other prefer the rat look or build a MADMAX scooter out of it.